doitintl/amazon-q-business-workshop/infra/README.md

 8. You can view created resources on Outputs.
 ![CloudFormation-6](./img/infrasetup-6.png)

-Now you are ready to experiment Amazon Q Business.
+Now you are ready to experiment Amazon Q Business in [the next step](../q-app/README.md).